pourmalek/covir2/20210901/README.md

 ![image](https://user-images.githubusercontent.com/30849720/131726453-ba0ef5ef-1dd4-4ac1-ae91-c516c13ef106.png)

-Does this invalidity of the results of IMPE update 20210825 for Iran increase the validity estimates of IMPE update 20210825 for other locations?
+Does this inaccuracy of the results of IMPE update 20210825 for Iran increase the validity estimates of IMPE update 20210825 for other locations?
 No.

 <br/><br/>